whatsname1991/whatsname1991.github.io/_pages/about.md

 * My research interests lie in graph mining, recommender system and NLP.

 # News
+* One paper is accepted by SIGIR 2021 as full paper!
+* One paper is accepted by Pattern Recognition 2021!
+* One paper is accepted by IEEE Transactions on Cybernetics 2020!
 * Two of our papers are accepted by KBS 2020 and TII 2020!
 * One of our paper is accepted by EMNLP 2019!
 * Two of our papers are accepted by CIKM 2019!